-Light: Bright, indirect light during the growing season.
-They dislike direct sunlight.
+- Light: The plants prefer bright, indirect light during the growing season.
+The plants dislike direct sunlight.

-Temperature: On the warm side (up to 80˚F) during growth and blooming.
-During the dormant period, cooler if possible (down to 50˚F).
+- Temperature: Keep the temperature on the warm side (up to 80 F) during growth and blooming.
+During the dormant period, cool it down to 50 F.

-Callas can be propagated from the old rhizomes by division.
-Outside, over time plants will form large clumps that can be easily divided into smaller units.
-However, callas are only viable outside in USDA zones 10 or 11, so most people growing callas will be growing pot-bound specimens.
+Calla lilies can be propagated from the old rhizomes by division.
+Outside, over time, plants will form large clumps that can be easily divided into smaller units.
+However, calla lilies are only viable outside in USDA zones 10 or 11 (which is basically places that rarely have freezing temperatures like southern California, southern Florida, and Hawaii), so most Americans growing calla lilies will be growing pot-bound specimens.

 Unfortunately, while rhizome division is still possible with indoor specimens, over time the plants will begin to lose vigor, and their flowers will never regain their original strength.
-So unless you're very attached to propagation, it's probably a good idea to discard expended plants and buy new ones.
+So unless you are very attached to propagation, it's probably a good idea to discard expended plants and buy new ones.

 Repotting should be done in the mid-winter after the plant has gone into its dormant phase and rested in a cool place in its spent soil.
 To repot, remove the rhizome from the old pot and place into the fresh soil (smooth side down) in a slightly larger pot.
 Begin watering immediately to encourage new growth.

 The basic calla lily is a Zantedeschia hybrid.
-The most common plants feature a yellow spadix surrounded by a white spathe.
+The most common variety features a yellow spadix (which is a long middle spike) surrounded by a white spathe, or a large sheath enclosing it.
 Recent breeding efforts, however, have introduced flowers with deep red spathes, or even mixed or speckled specimens.
-The typical calla lily will grow to a height of 36" outdoors, but shorter hybrids have been produced with Z. rehmanii that stay about 12 inches tall and are perfect for desktops.
+The typical calla lily will grow to a height of 36 inches outdoors, but shorter hybrids have been produced with Z. rehmanii that stay about 12 inches tall and are perfect for desktops.